Mission Statement & History

 About Us

-With around 30,000 members from science, business and the liberal professions, the GDCh represents a large, professionally and socially relevant community.
+With over 28,000 members from science, business and the liberal professions, the GDCh represents a large, professionally and socially relevant community.
 Our more than 150-year history, our global network and our high scientific and social standards form the basis for our creative work in the interest of a sustainable, livable world.

 Chemistry needs respect and support.
 Its benefits and general importance for our modern life and sustainable development are greatly underestimated by the public.
 Our ambition is to change this - by giving chemistry the recognition it deserves and giving it space to develop.